-The client had an existing site which was running on a legacy platform that they wanted to move over to Drupal.
-There was a key requirement that multiple sites would need to sit on the same code base, so that the client could benefit by reusing functionality across a number of different sites, and we needed to develop with this in mind.
+The client had an existing website which was running on a legacy platform that they wanted to move over to Drupal.
+There was a key requirement that multiple websites would need to sit on the same code base, so that the client could benefit by reusing functionality across a number of different websites, and we needed to develop with this in mind.

 When it came to implementing the frontend designs we leveraged modern web development techniques, using things like SASS to keep the style nice and tidy and reduce the amount of repetition in our code.

 IBM Datapower Integration